jitendravashishtha/terraform_sample/README.md

 # Terraform sample
-The repository contains the very simple terraform example which I am creating for my learning!
+The repository contains the very simple terraform example which, I am creating for my learning!
 Download the terraform from the following link
 https://developer.hashicorp.com/terraform/downloads
 if you are using windows just add the exe path to enviornment variable to run terraform command